 4. Rupert Neve Designs Portico II MBP

 Probably most of you listened to Neve consoles.
 Neve consoles are the best choice for Hollywood studios.
-Neve has set its own standard in audio recording field since beginning in 1961 when it was first designed and implemented by Mr. Rupert Neve.
+Neve has set its own standard in the audio recording field since beginning in 1961 when it was first designed and implemented by Mr. Rupert Neve.
 The famous consoles and pre-amps such as 1073 are yet the first choice for every big recording studio.

 Just like Neve consoles, The Portico II MBP (Master Buss Processor) is the best bet for the big recording studios.
 This multi-feature VCA compressor. equipped with two channels of compression and limiting as well as stereo field editor is able to add your mix an extraordinary touch of the analog processing.